dannygallardo/ai-case-study/README.md

 In terms of diversity, Scale would benefit from already being a first in class product that can accurately provide labeled training data for AI for diverse cultures and backgrounds.
-Given organizations like Google are having to pull pack some of their products due to inconsistencies, there is a clear need for the data sets to work around biases, but still allow for a fluid yet accurate represenation of cultures and ethnicities.
-This would also benefit the company as it deals directly with the public sectors of government to ensure the safe treatement of all individuals.
+Given organizations like Google are having to pull pack some of their products due to inconsistencies, there is a clear need for the data sets to work around biases, but still allow for a fluid yet accurate representation of cultures and ethnicities.
+This would also benefit the company as it deals directly with the public sectors of government to ensure the safe treatment of all individuals.

 **What technologies would this additional product or service utilize?**

-For the ability to offer new product offerings, there would only need to be the inclusion of self service payment systems into Scale that would allow users to subscribe to a tier of membership.
+For the ability to offer new product offerings, there would only need to be the inclusion of self-service payment systems into Scale that would allow users to subscribe to a tier of membership.
 The enterprise product would still function as it does today.
 As a proof of concept, a subscription system could be made utilizing Stripe's API's for example to set up various tiers from free, mid, to pro.

 For the diversity product, this would require potentially having the data or models labeled by local experts in the countries of origin for the images or data that is being tagged.
-Human annotation is core to the business of Scale, and having more representation would allow for their moodels to take into account for unique references in language, culture, and local intricacies.
+Human annotation is core to the business of Scale, and having more representation would allow for their models to take into account for unique references in language, culture, and local intricacies.

 **Why are these technologies appropriate for your solution?**
 These technologies are appropriate for the solution I am proposing because in the first case, the underlying